 Political scientists lack methods to efficiently measure the priorities political actors emphasize in statements.
 To address this limitation, I introduce a statistical model that attends to the structure of political rhetoric when measuring expressed priorities: statements are naturally organized by author.
 The expressed agenda model exploits this structure to simultaneously estimate the topics in the texts, as well as the attention political actors allocate to the estimated topics.
 I apply the method to a collection of over 24,000 press releases from senators from 2007, which I demonstrate is an ideal medium to measure how senators explain their work in Washington to constituents.
 A set of examples validates the estimated priorities and demonstrates their usefulness for testing theories of how members of Congress communicate with constituents.
 The statistical model and its extensions will be made available in a forthcoming free software package for the R computing language.

 Email your librarian or administrator to recommend adding this journal to your organisation's collection.

-* Views captured on Cambridge Core between 4th January 2017 - 26th July 2017.
+* Views captured on Cambridge Core between 4th January 2017 - 16th August 2018.
 This data will be updated every 24 hours.